inbo/coding-club/README.md

 ### Who organises the coding club?

-The current core-team is Hans Van Calster (@hansvancalster), Dirk Maes, Joost Vanoverbeke, Damiano Oldoni (@damianooldoni) and Stijn Van Hoey (@stijnvanhoey).
+The current core team members are Hans Van Calster (@hansvancalster), Dirk Maes, Joost Vanoverbeke, Damiano Oldoni (@damianooldoni) and Stijn Van Hoey (@stijnvanhoey).
 The core team is not there to make new course material, but focuses on the practical organisation.

 The core team provides...